-We compete against a wide range of companies that produce and sell private-label beverages, including CSDs, clear, still and sparkling flavored waters, energy-related drinks, juice, juice-based products, bottled water and ready-to-drink teas.
-While CSDs and CSD concentrate accounted for 71.7% of our 2010 case volume, they accounted for 51.8% of our 2010 revenue.
-The non-CSD products generated 28.3% of our 2010 case volume and 48.2% of our 2010 revenue.
+We compete against a wide range of companies that produce, directly and on a contract basis, and sell private-label beverages including CSDs, clear, still and sparkling flavored waters, energy-related drinks, juice, juice-based products, bottled water and ready-to-drink teas.
+While CSDs and CSD concentrate accounted for 63.1% of our 2011 case volume, they accounted for 42.3% of our 2011 revenue.
+The non-CSD products generated 36.9% of our 2011 case volume and 57.7% of our 2011 revenue.

-The non-alcoholic beverage category is highly competitive in each region in which we operate, and competition for incremental volume is intense.
-The brands owned by the four major national soft drink companies, Coca-Cola, Pepsi, Nestle Waters North America and Dr. Pepper Snapple (formerly Cadbury Schweppes), control 84% of the aggregate take-home volume of the liquid refreshment beverage category.
+We principally compete in the non-alcoholic beverages category, which is highly competitive in each region in which we operate.
+Competition for incremental volume is intense.
+The brands owned by the four major national soft drink companies, Coca-Cola, Pepsi, Nestle Waters North America and Dr. Pepper Snapple (formerly Cadbury Schweppes), control 83% of the aggregate take-home volume of the liquid refreshment beverage category.
 These companies have significant financial resources and spend heavily on promotional programs.
 They also have direct store delivery systems in North America, which enable their personnel to visit retailers frequently to promote new items, stock shelves and build displays.
 We also face competition in the juice category from juice brands such as Welch's, Ocean Spray and Mott's.